acedev1/SugarRecord/README.md

 6. Link your target with **CoreData** library *(from Build Phases)*

 #### Notes
-- Carthage integration includes both, CoreData and Carthage.
+- Carthage integration includes both, CoreData and Realm.
 We're planning to separate it in multiple frameworks.
 [Task](https://trello.com/c/hyhN1Tp2/11-create-separated-frameworks-for-foundation-coredata-and-realm)
 - SugarRecord 2.0 is not compatible with the 1.x interface.
 If you were using that version you'll have to update your project to support this version.

 ## Reference